Three Restaurant Interior Design Projects

-Restaurant Interior Design Project: Gyro Republic
+Business Interior Design Project: Gyro Republic

 To further define the customer journey, industrial, powder-coated piping was implemented to divide the line and create a path for customers to follow.
 Additionally, the point-of-purchase counter was made into a focal point with the use of custom tile on the riser.
 From the front door, any customer could easily make out the journey, and where it would end at the point of purchase.